yahorbarkouski/notion-toggler/README.md

         ```kotlin
         implementation("com.github.notion-toggler:notion-toggler-core:1.0.0")
         ```
-4. Optional: If you created your own custom FF model for your database, you need to duplicate the new properties in your code and inherit from the FeatureFlag base model.
+4. Optional: If you created your own custom FF model for your database, you need to duplicate the new properties in your code and inherit from the FeatureFlag base model:
     - TODO: Attach the Kotlin and Notion type mapping table
-5. Fill in the application properties.
+5. Fill in the application properties:
     - The mandatory properties are:

         ```yaml